tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 - A typical classroom day will be:
     - a review of the days topics utilizing powerpoints or our Github lecture notes
     - a live "demo" by the professor that reinforces the day's topics
-    - if time remains, students will be able to complete homework assignments
+    - if time remains, students will be able to work on homework assignments
 - The assignments given in this class break into two categories:
     - homework assignments/in-class exercises that focus narrowly on one of more concepts
     - Three projects, that are considerably more freeform, and allow you to exercise considerable freedom and creativity in meeting their requirements.